arungudelli/angularjswiki/content/en/httpclient/get.md

 ### Displaying the data in the component

-We will create a user component which displayes the list of users returned from the above rest api end point.
+We will create a user component to display the list of users returned from the above rest api end point.

 Then we will inject Http service in component.ts file to call the observable function.

-In ngOnInit() method I am subscribing to the `getUsers()` method of UserService.
+In ngOnInit() method, I am subscribing to the `getUsers()` method of UserService.

-We have a array variable called `users` in our user component, which is used to display the users in component html file.
+We have an array variable called `users` in our user component, which is used to display the `users` in component html file.

 In subscribe() method, I am assigning the data returned from the observable to `users` array.